 Like I said above, I served these homemade biscuits warm with the strawberry butter.
 So I suggest baking the biscuits right before serving for best results.
 That’s when they’re still warm and fresh.

-If you’re looking for some tips though on how to keep biscuits warm as long as you can, I have a few suggestions.
+If you’re looking for some tips though on how to keep biscuits warm as long as you can or how to make them warm again, I have a few suggestions.

-To keep the biscuits warm for a while, you can turn the oven off and keep the biscuits in the oven.
-Just be careful you don’t keep them in there too long, or they will overbake and start dry out.
+Tip One: To keep the biscuits warm for a while, you can turn the oven off and keep the biscuits in the oven.
+Just be careful you don’t keep the biscuits in the oven too long, or they will overbake and start drying out.
 You can leave the oven door open a bit so the oven isn’t too hot.

-I like to wrap biscuits and bread in a clean kitchen towel or cloth, and place in a basket until ready to serve.
+Tip Two: I like to wrap biscuits and bread in a clean kitchen towel or cloth and place in a basket until ready to serve.
 This is my personal preference for keeping biscuits warm for short periods of time.
 Instead of a kitchen towel or cloth, you could also wrap the biscuits in aluminum foil to help keep the heat inside.

-You could also bake the biscuits ahead of time, then warm up in the oven (like 200 degrees F) for a few minutes.
+Tip Four: You could also reheat the biscuits completely by warming them up in the oven (like a200 degrees F) for a few minutes.

 Hope you enjoy these Chocolate Chocolate Chip Biscuits!